pminina01/readthedocs/How-to-write-a-custom-layout-renderer.md

 ```

 ### How to pass configuration options to the layout render?
 Just create public properties on the Layout Renderer.
 The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
-The `[DefaultParameter]` is can be passed to the layout renderer without using the name.
+The `[DefaultParameter]` can be passed to the layout renderer without using the name.